 You will never get your life back until you get your life back.
 You must drop all these justifications and rationalizations for what you did and what you decided, and all those beliefs you’ve picked up after Scientology that you were some other person than you are now.
 You are the same person now that you were when you were a Scientologist.
 You have just adopted a different worldview than you had earlier, a different set of filters with which to strain out the world.

 As long as you believe that you were under “brainwashing” in Scientology – AND THAT YOU AREN’T NOW – you will never be able to recover your own agency and sense of self.
-You will never see the truth of who you are and reap the very rich rewards of all the experiences of your own life.
+You will never see the truth of who you are, and accept that, which leads to reaping the very rich rewards of all the experiences of your own life.

 Jackson and Chris Shelton and Mike Rinder, and all other Int Base escapees, are not less ethical or less moral than anyone else.
 They have their own reasons for following the orders they followed to do the things they did.
 But they will never see what their own individual reasons were as long as they believe in the anti-cult movement’s ideology of “brainwashing”, and use it as a defense against their own self-inspection.